nuke-haus/perfumenuke/README.md

 On the database page you can import and export material, mixture and formula data.
 Use the material and mixture editors to load existing data and modify it, or create new materials and mixtures.

-Most aromachemicals typically fall under the **material** category, unless they are comprised of multiple chemicals that have their own IFRA number.
-Complex substances (like most essential oils and certain aromachemicals) would typically be entered as a **mixture** as they generally are comprised of several different chemicals.
-Dilutions should be entered in the database as a **mixture** as well since they are comprised of a dilutant and an aromachemical.
-Custom-made accord blends should also be entered as **mixtures** in the database.
+- Most aromachemicals typically fall under the **material** category, unless they are comprised of multiple chemicals that have their own IFRA number.
+- Complex substances (like most essential oils and certain aromachemicals) would typically be entered as a **mixture** as they contain several different components.
+- Dilutions should be entered in the database as a **mixture** as well since they are comprised of a dilutant and an aromachemical.
+- Custom-made accord blends should also be entered as **mixtures** in the database.

 Be sure to save your work and export it when you're finished using the tool, as it will not save your work between sessions.